Morgan County is named for Daniel Morgan

 Jacksonville has contributed a remarkable number of leaders and innovators to the state and to the nation.

 In 1833, Jonathan B. Turner settled in Jacksonville as a professor at Illinois College.
-He originated the osage orange hedge which became the first effective method of fencing the North American grasslands.
+He promoted the Osage orange hedge which became the first effective method of fencing the North American grasslands.
 Turner was also as great proponent of the public school system in Illinois and is recognized as the father of the land-grant college idea.
-His goals for the public school system were realized in 1840 by an Illinois College graduate and Jacksonville teacher, Newton Bateman, who organized the first free public school in Illinois and later became president of the Knox College in Galesburg, Illinois.
-Lincoln’s arch-rival Stephen A. Douglas became Morgan County prosecuting attorney in 1835, and William Jennings Bryan, an Illinois College graduate, practiced law in Jacksonville from 1883-1887.
+His goals for the public school system were realized in 1840 by an Illinois College graduate and Jacksonville teacher, Newton Bateman, who organized one of the first free public schools in Illinois and later became president of the Knox College in Galesburg, Illinois.
+Lincoln’s arch-rival, Stephen A. Douglas, became Morgan County’s prosecuting attorney in 1835, and William Jennings Bryan, an Illinois College graduate, practiced law in Jacksonville from 1883-1887.

-During the Civil War, Ulysses S. Grant camped his Illinois Division (21st Illinois Infantry) on what is now the Morgan County fairgrounds.
+During the Civil War, Ulysses S. Grant rested his Illinois Regiment (21st Illinois Infantry) on the Morgan County Fairgrounds.

 In 1900, William E. Sullivan began manufacturing Ferris wheels in Jacksonville and set his first model in operation on the public square.
-Now in its third generation in business, Sullivan’s organization, the Eli Bridge Company, is the oldest firm in the country making Ferris wheels as a stock item, and is one of the few such firms, in the world.
+Now in its fourth generation in business, Sullivan’s organization, the Eli Bridge Company, is the oldest firm in the country making Ferris wheels as a stock item and is one of the few such firms in the world.